grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/convert-a-frontend-datasource-to-backend.md

   - frontend
   - datasource
 ---

-# How to convert a frontend data source plugin into a backend plugin

 This guide shows you how to convert an existing frontend-only data source plugin into a [backend plugin](../key-concepts/backend-plugins).